getsentry/sentry-docs/src/collections/_documentation/workflow/releases/health.md

 Hover over specific dates and times in the overview graph for a quick perspective of events that crashed, behaved abnormally, errored, or are healthy.

-healthy

-: The app shuts down (or goes into the background) normally, and there were no errors in that session.

-crashed
+Crashed

 : The app had an explicit hard crash.
 You’ll likely see a corresponding Sentry issue for the crash.

-errored
+Abnormal

+: The app went Out of Memory (OOM) and was forced to quit by the OS/timed out/froze.
+There’s usually no corresponding Sentry issue because this is a passive action.

+Errored

 : The app shut down normally, but there were non-fatal errors in the session.
 Most likely, there are issues/errors in Sentry.

-abnormal

-: The app went Out of Memory (OOM) and was forced to quit by the OS/timed out/froze.
-There’s usually no corresponding Sentry issue because this is a passive action.
+Healthy

+: The app shuts down (or goes into the background) normally, and there were no errors in that session.

 [{% asset releases/release_crash_details.png alt="A hover view illustrating the number of crashes, abnormal, errored, and healthy events." width="400" %}]({% asset releases/release_crash_details.png @path %})